 Last year, Travel and Leisure said Polihale State Park is the world’s best secluded beach.
 We personally still agree with their choice, and return frequently to its seven miles of spectacular shoreline with sand dunes up to 100 feet tall.
 It’s something we simply never grow tired of seeing.

 6. Recent improvements.

-What we found was good cell phone service (if you recall that was not previously available), new facilities and shelters for day or overnight camping and road improvements that cut the drive down to a quick 15 minutes from the highway.
-Previously it was a 30+ minute drive on the five mile sugar cane road to reach its sandy shores as can be self from our pre-road repair video below.
+In addition to the good phone coverage, new facilities and shelters for day or overnight camping and road improvements have cut the drive down to frequently a quick 15 minutes from the highway.
+Previously it was a 30+ minute drive on the five mile sugar cane road to reach its sandy shores.

 Polihale State Park | World’s Best Secluded Beach Revisited